Best Food Processors (2026)

 Named Reviewed's top overall pick and praised by Consumer Reports, the KitchenAid KFP1318 offers 13 cups of capacity with a 500-watt motor that chops and processes quickly and evenly.
 It is one of the lower-priced full-size options and includes multiple blade and disc attachments.
 The three removable pushers in the lid accommodate different-sized foods with ease. [src2, src3]

-At under $40, the Black+Decker FP4200B is the best value in food processing.
-Reviewed named it their Best Value pick after it outperformed several models costing three to four times more.
+At around $52, the Black+Decker FP4200B remains the best value in entry-level food processing — Reviewed reconfirmed it as their Best Value pick in 2026 after it outperformed several models costing three to four times more.
 The stainless steel S-blade handles chopping and mixing, while the reversible disc delivers reliable slicing and shredding.
-All removable parts are dishwasher safe. [src3, src5]
+All removable parts are dishwasher safe.
+(Note: street price has crept up from ~$40 in 2024 to ~$52 in 2026.) [src3, src5, src9]

 Best for Power Users: Breville Sous Chef Pro 16 BFP800XL (~$400) — Check price